All Episodes

 We're not talking about students that are bankrupt.

-If they're bankrupt, then they should go back to the lending institution where they borrowed the money, explain their circumstances, set out new terms, probably with more interest that they will start paying back when they get employed again, if they're out of work, for example.
+If they're bankrupt, then they should go back to the lending institution where they borrowed the money, explain their circumstances, set out new terms, probably with more interest, that they will start paying back when they get employed again, if they're out of work, for example.

-But you shouldn't empower your government to take from one group of people to pay off a loan that some someone willingly signed on to.
+But you shouldn't empower your government to take from one group of people to pay off a loan that someone willingly signed on to.

 That to me is your socialist hellhole.

-And uh the fundamental unfairness here is ridiculous.
+And the fundamental unfairness here is ridiculous.

 And if people squandered other people's money, they should be held accountable in the end.